Module B0_testing.Test

 type loc = string * int * int * int

-The type for test source locations.
+The type for text locations.
 This is the type of Stdlib.__POS_OF__.

-It is an optional argument of most combinators to keep track of precise locations of failures.
+It is an optional argument of most combinators to keep track of precise locations of failures while we wait for implicit source location support to be integrated in the compiler .
 The idea is that the argument is simply used with Stdlib.__POS__.
 For example:

 Test.string s0 s1 ~__POS__